 This media kit is intended for journalists who cover Remembrance Day.
 We offer a multitude of resources that could interest your audience and readers.

-Did you know that Library and Archives Canada has, without a doubt, the country's largest archives on the First World War?
+Did you know that Library and Archives Canada has, without a doubt, the country’s largest archives on the First and Second World Wars?

 Our rich collection is full of records, photographs, films, music and works of art that can accompany or supplement an article, report or program segment.
-Through these archives, follow the brave men and women who heroically took part in the war effort 100 years ago.
+Through these archives, follow the brave men and women who heroically took part in these wars.

 Please contact media relations at 819-994-4589 or firstname.lastname@example.org for any inquiries.